joestubbs/coe379L-sp24/docs/unit03/cnn.rst

     model.add(MaxPooling2D((2, 2), padding = 'same'))

-We can keep adding a seties of convolutional and pooling layers, before flatten the output and provide to fully connected Dense layers to produce the final output.
+We can keep adding a series of convolutional and pooling layers, before flatten the output and provide to fully connected Dense layers to produce the final output.
 You must be wondering as why we need a flatten layer.
 The Flatten layer in a Convolutional Neural Network (CNN) is necessary to transition from the spatially structured representation of data obtained from convolutional and pooling layers to a format suitable for fully connected layers, which are typically used for making predictions or classifications.